mzmaili/DSRegTool/README.md

 # Device Registration Troubleshooter Tool
-Usually it is not so easy to troubleshoot device registration issues and it does take some time, but now, using Device Registration Troubleshooter tool it is not complex anymore :)
+Coming from the fact that it is not so easy to troubleshoot device registration issues and it does take some time, but now, using Device Registration Troubleshooter tool it is not complex anymore :)

-DSRegTool PowerShell is a comprehensive tool that performs more than 30 different tests that help you to identify and fix the most common device registration issues for all join types (Hybrid Azure AD joined, Azure AD Joined and Azure AD Register).
+DSRegTool PowerShell is a comprehensive tool that performs more than 50 different tests that helps you to identify and fix the most common device registration issues for all join types (Hybrid Azure AD joined, Azure AD Joined and Azure AD Register).

+## Script requirements
+You can run DSRegTool as a normal user, except with option #3 and option #7

+## How to run the script
+Download and run the `DSRegTool.ps1` script from [this](https://github.com/mzmaili/DSRegTool/) GitHub repo.

+## Why is this script useful?
+DSRegTool facilitates troubleshooting device registration issues for different join types

+## What are tests DSRegTool perform?
 #### 1- Troubleshoot Azure AD Register
 - Testing OS version
 - Testing if the device is registered to AzureAD by the signed in user